How I Do What I Do

 It’s very easy to cut your fingers with the scalpel when stencil cutting though.

-Using the squeegee can be quite strenuous as well, the bigger ones are 45cm long.
+Using the squeegee can be quite strenuous as well, the bigger ones are 45cm long and too hard for me now.

 Is It Costly